oliviercreurer/compass/README.md

 __*Input Routing & Recording*__

-Once the script is loaded, head to Norns' `params` menu to select your input source type (mono or stereo).
-If using a mono source, be sure to plug it into the left input.
-Set proper monitoring in the `system/audio` settings as well.
+__Compass__ assumes a stereo source by default.
+To change, head to Norns' `params` menu and change your input source type to `mono`.
+If using a mono source, be sure to plug it into the left input, and set proper monitoring in the `system/audio` settings as well.
 By default, __Compass__ records your audio source into two 64s buffers: one for each voice.

 Though complexity arises from the relationship between the audio buffers and the command sequencer, __Compass__ can also be used as a simple asynchronous looper with an adjustable recording window (1s-64s).